mauget/factorial/README.md

 ## Featured

 Computes factorials of 20 ...
-0. A cache retreives any previous result, short-circuiting a repeat of that previous calculation.
+0. A cache retrieves any previous result, short-circuiting a repeat of that previous calculation.